 Some believe that the name came from a lame horse named Charley, who pulled the roller on the Chicago White Sox ballpark in the 1890s.
 Others say it has everything to do with baseball pitcher Charley Radbourn.
 His nickname was “Old Hoss” and stories say he got cramps during baseball games in the 1880s.

 Wherever the name originated, these painful leg cramps are no fun.
-So what can you do when one strikes?
-Try some of these 7 home remedies for Charley horses:
+Try these 7 home remedies for Charley horses:

 - Put your bare foot on a cold floor.
 Some say it will make a leg cramp disappear.